Paddy Buckley Round

 The fastest known completion of the round was, for many years, by Mark Hartell in 18 hours 10 minutes.
 On 4 May 2008, this time was matched by Chris Near of Eryri Harriers.
-This old record was broken in July 2009 by Tim Higginbottom who completed the Round in a time of 17 hours and 42 minutes.
-This was further reduced in 2019 by Damian Hall with 17 hours 31 minutes, and again on 30 August 2020 by Matthew Roberts with a time of 16 hours 38 minutes.
+This old record was broken in July 2009 by Tim Higginbottom, who completed the Round in a time of 17 hours and 42 minutes.
+This was further reduced in 2019 by Damian Hall with 17 hours 31 minutes, and again on 30 August 2020 by Matthew Roberts, with a time of 16 hours 38 minutes.
 Kim Collison set a new best time of 16 hours 20 minutes in April 2021.
-A year later, in April 2022, a new record was set by Finlay Wild who completed the round solo and unsupported in a time of 15 hours 14 minutes.
+A year later, in April 2022, a new record was set by Finlay Wild, who completed the round solo and unsupported in a time of 15 hours 14 minutes.

-The women's record is held by Jasmin Paris with a time of 18 hours and 33 minutes, set in 2016.
+The women's record is held by Lizzie Richardson, with a time of 17 hours and 22 minutes, set in 2023.

+A double Paddy Buckley Round was first completed by Nicky Spinks in May 2019 in a time of 57 hours 57 minutes, completing her trilogy of double rounds of the UK's big 3 rounds.
+The double record now stands at 52 hours 52 minutes set by Ajay Hanspal in June 2024, being the second person to successfully complete the double.
+Both double rounds were supported but differed in both direction and start point: Nicky Spinks opted to start in Capel Curig going anti-clockwise, then clockwise; whereas Ajay Hanspal opted to start in Llanberis, going clockwise, then anti-clockwise.
+The double Paddy Buckley Round is considered to be 2-4 hours slower than the double Bob Graham Round.

 The book "The Welsh Three Thousand Foot Challenges: A Guide for Walkers and Hill Runners" describes a version of the route which avoids the slate quarries, which the fastest line utilises, and also suggests attempting it as a four-day backpacking (lightweight camping) excursion rather than a one-day run.